-Users should follow the appropriate link in the ETC page to make sure they are using the correct ETC version for their proposals for Period 112.
-Please note that while the sky background values used in the ETCs generally reflect actual conditions on Paranal, the almanac mode, added to ETCs in Period 101, needs to be used to account for local effects such as those from zodiacal light.
+Users should follow the appropriate link in the ETC page to make sure they are using the correct ETC version for their proposals for Period 114.
+Please note that while the sky background values used in the ETCs generally reflect actual conditions on Paranal, if possible, please use the almanac mode to account for local effects such as those from zodiacal light.

 Service Mode proposers are reminded that the requested observing conditions are binding in Phase 2 (see Sect.
 6.5).
-The ETCs were modified in Period 96 and require the seeing in the V band at zenith in order to properly estimate the observing time necessary to complete the programme.
+The ETCs require the Turbulence categories or the image quality (IQ) to properly estimate the observing time necessary to complete the programme.
 Proposers should ensure that the observing conditions specified in the proposal are consistent with those used in the ETC. This is also true for the requested sky transparency and lunar phase.
 Non-photometric sky transparency can be simulated by adding 0.1/0.2 mag to the object magnitude for CLEAR/THIN-CIRRUS conditions, respectively.